 While it may be possible, such as is the case with martial arts or yoga, to practice just the physical aspects and totally reject the spiritual aspects of these practices, keep in mind that whether it be purely physical or purely spiritual, chi applies equally to both for those who espouse Eastern philosophy.
 In general, orthodox Christianity considers chi to be unbiblical at best and cultic or demonic at worst.
 Elliot Miller, writing on the “chi” involved with meridian therapy (e.g., acupuncture, acupressure), Applied Kinesiology, homeopathy, reflexology, polarity therapy, Therapeutic Touch, and (at least in its original theory) chiropractic, for an article for the Christian Research Institute, wrote:

 While bioenergy has resisted the scrutiny of hard science, it is not difficult to classify it in terms of the sociological setting in which it has historically appeared: it is a fundamental feature of spiritistic paganism.
 Parapsychologist Thelma Moss, who has extensively researched healing energies, provides a few examples: “Is there a common thread that can be discerned through these various phenomena of healing?
-I believe so.
+I believe so and is also available in online casino gambling companies.
 The Hindus call it ‘prana,’ the Hawaiians ‘mana,’ the Chinese ‘ch’i,’ and Hippocrates called it the ‘heat oozing out of my hand.’
 Mesmer ‘animal magnetism,’ and Quimby ‘mind force.’
 I believe they were all referring to the same invisible energy.”

 Wherever it has appeared — in ancient paganism, modern occultism, or parapsychological research — this “life force” has been accompanied by altered states of consciousness, psychic phenomena, and contact with spirits.
 Additionally, those who are capable of perceiving, and adept at manipulating, this force invariably are shamans (e.g., witch doctors), “sensitives,” or psychics, thoroughly immersed in the pagan/occult world.